Bundesliga restart blow as Dresden squad placed in 14-day quarantine | Malay Mail

 There is little wriggle room for more postponements as officials want the season completed by June 30.

 “Dynamo Dresden has informed the German Football League.
-We will determine the further course of action with a view to the club’s plans at the beginning of next week,” a DFL spokesman told AFP subsidiary SID yesterday.
+We will determine the further course of action with a view to the club’s plans at the beginning of next week,” a DFL spokesman told AFP subsidiary SID on Saturday.

 The head of the DFL has warned clubs they are “on probation” and must implement strict hygiene measures when the Bundesliga restarts next Saturday.